crossplane/docs/content/v1.17/guides/write-a-composition-function-in-go.md

 	// to add desired managed resources.
 	xr, err := request.GetObservedCompositeResource(req)
 	if err != nil {
+		// You can set a custom status condition on the claim.
+This
+		// allows you to communicate with the user. response.ConditionFalse(rsp, "FunctionSuccess", "InternalError").
+			WithMessage("Something went wrong.").
+			TargetCompositeAndClaim()

+		// You can emit an event regarding the claim.
+This allows you to
+		// communicate with the user.
+Note that events should be used
+		// sparingly and are subject to throttling response.Warning(rsp, errors.New("something went wrong")).
+			TargetCompositeAndClaim()

 		// If the function can't read the XR, the request is malformed.
 This
 		// should never happen.
 The function returns a fatal result.
 This tells
 		// Crossplane to stop running functions and return an error.